Ethereum Price Analysis: Risk of Drop Below $3K Persists as

 Key Resistance and Support Levels

-Ethereum remains trapped in a corrective phase as it grapples with key resistance levels.
-The daily chart reveals that ETH is trading below a significant descending trendline that has constrained price action since November’s peak.
-Currently hovering around $3,100, Ethereum is below both the 100‑day and 200‑day moving averages, with the latter aligning with a major supply area between $3,400 and $3,500 that continues to attract selling pressure.
+Apparently, Ethereum remains trapped in a corrective phase as it grapples with key resistance levels.
+Usually, The daily chart shows that ETH is trading below a significant descending trendline that has constrained price action since November’s peak.
+Generally, Ethereum is currently hovering around $3,100, and it’s below both the 100-day and 200-day moving averages.

 Critical Resistance Zone